chase-c-dev/Parallel-Primes-Project/README.md

 This is the first project for my operating systems course

-WARNING: Before running the code, the files with exe at the end are meant to be run on windows with a c compiler,
-         the files without the exe are meant to be run in a linux operating system.

 This program counts the number of prime numbers in a specified range.

 Some useful information.
 For a C to vs code install guide go here https://www.freecodecamp.org/news/how-to-write-and-run-c-cpp-code-on-visual-studio-code/